DOCK8 deficiency: Treatment

 Treatment in DOCK8 deficiency focuses on preventing and treating infections.
 Broad-spectrum antibiotics are a common mode of treatment when infection is present, though some infections (like lung abscesses) require surgical treatment.
 Pneumatocele may be treated with surgery, but the benefit is unclear.

 Surgical treatment is also recommended for skin abscesses, along with topical and systemic antibiotics and antifungals.

 Long-term treatment with systemic antibiotics, including trimethoprim/sulfamethoxazole, penicillins, and cephalosporins, is effective in preventing skin and lung infections.
 Other treatments used in DOCK8 deficiency include sodium cromoglycate, which improves white blood cell function, and isotretinoin, which improves skin condition.

 Sometimes, Intravenous immunoglobulin is used as a treatment, but its benefits have not been proven.
 Levamisole is also ineffective.
 Mixed clinical outcomes have been found with interferon gamma and omalizumab.
-Though early research on hematopoietic stem cell transplantation was equivocal, later research has shown it to improve immune function.
 Two patients have been cured by bone marrow transplantation.
 Cyclosporine A is a current topic of research; preliminary results have shown it to be effective.
+Though early research on hematopoietic stem cell transplantation was equivocal, later research has shown it to improve immune function.

+Patients with Combined Immunodeficiency (CID) generally experience a survival advantage when receiving hematopoietic stem cell transplantation (HSCT) prior to experiencing end-organ damage from significant infectious and inflammatory complications.
+This is particularly important for DOCK8 Immunodeficiency considering that some patients (30% in the study) did not fully recover their lung function due to pre-existing lung damage (typically from chronic respiratory infections) before treatment.

+Fortunately, modern HSCT treatments have reported good HSCT outcomes among young adults.
+Furthermore, most patients had their eczema and molluscum contagiosum infections resolved or improved post HSCT treatment.